AlternativeInvesting.com

 Hiive can make money when investors buy private-company shares at attractive prices before a future liquidity event, but the range of outcomes is still wide and timing uncertain.

-Hiive only makes sense if the structure, fee load, and hold period line up with the way you are actually trying to make money.
+Hiive is worth considering if the access rules, return case, and hold period line up with the way you are actually trying to make money.

 Trust notes